OpenHistoricalDataMap/MapnikTileServer/README.md

 $ docker-compose -f local.yml up -d flower
 ```

-Then you can via http://example.com:5555/ visit the Flower monitor.
+Then you can via http://example.com:5555/ watch the Flower monitor.
 The login data stored in ``.envs/.local/.django``

 **6. create admin user**